The Yale Tango Fest is offered

 is coming?

-Last year we had students from all these schools, and we expect it will
+previous years we had students from all these schools, and we expect

-be similar this year: Yale, MIT, Brandeis, Harvard,
+similar this year: Yale, MIT, Brandeis, Harvard, Columbia, Princeton,

-Princeton, UPenn, Penn State, Dartmouth, Ohio State, UC San Diego,
+UPenn, Penn State, Dartmouth, Ohio State, UC San Diego, Emory,

-Conservatory, U Mass, Wellesley, Olin, Rutgers, Johns Hopkins, U of
+SCSU, New England Conservatory, U Mass, Wellesley, Olin, Rutgers, Johns

-Minnesota, Wayne State, Worcester Polytech, Universite de Montreal,
+Hopkins, U of Minnesota, Wayne State, Worcester Polytech, Universite de

 I am